OzTamir/Databases-Project/README.md

 ***

 ## TODO:
 Those are the things left to do before I submit the project.
-The list is randomly ordered.
+The sub-lists are randomly ordered.

   - Finish the actual project part:
     - Main menu